Yakitori Kokko Restaurant Review, San Mateo

 Opened – 2010

-Service – Yakitori Kokko had reasonable service although we’ve seen many reviews noting how slow food comes when the place gets busy.
+Service – Yakitori Kokko had fair service although we’ve seen many reviews noting how slow food comes when the place gets busy, which is true.
+The servers pretty much drop and go.

-Verdict – Yakitori Kokko is a fun Japanese restaurant, offering patrons a wide variety of meat skewers and beverages, at reasonable prices.
+Verdict – Yakitori Kokko is a fun Japanese restaurant, offering patrons a wide variety of meat skewers and beverages, at reasonable prices that accumulate quickly.
+Their quality is good but not as good as Ippuku in Berkeley.
 Be sure to make reservations, the word is out.

 Next door is sister restaurant Usagi, serving Japanese Yoshoku-Ya.
 Americanized items like hamburger steak and tapas.
 We recommend you order the beef curry, the super excellent Uni risotto, garlic butter clams, and the hayashi rice.